 Winterberry plants are shade-tolerant and may even grow in dense shade but will produce few or no flowers in shadier locales.
 Bright filtered sunlight will keep plants from scorching, but give them enough energy to produce blossoms and fruit.

 The wintergreen plant is a member of the heath (Ericaceae) family, and as such needs very acidic soils for plant health.
-You can perform a soil test to check the acidity of your soil, and if the pH is higher than 6.5 you must lower it with acid-rich amendments like peat moss, which also help with drainage issues.
+You can perform a soil test to check the acidity of your soil, and if the pH is higher than 6.5, you must lower it with acid-rich amendments like peat moss, which also helps with drainage issues.